FelitaD/job-market-batch/README.md

 # Data Engineering Job Market

-After finishing a bootcamp in 2022, I had a conception of data engineering mostly technology-centered.
+After finishing a bootcamp in 2022, I had a conception of data engineering very technology-centered.
-Months later, thanks to O'Reilly's _Fundamentals of Data Engineering_, I had more clarity with the role, but the variety of technical skills is still a major consideration when applying to jobs.
+Months later, thanks to O'Reilly's _Fundamentals of Data Engineering_, I have more clarity with the role, but the variety of technical skills is still a major consideration when applying to jobs.

-This project is trying to achieve 2 things.
-First it's a tool to look up jobs gathered from various sources.
-The secondary goal is to gain insight into technologies present on the data engineering job market using Matt Turck's Data Landscape which I also want to elaborate on my [website](http://bit.ly/3lC4AIz).
+The project will try to help getting a bigger picture on the technology landscape, as well as matching my profile with the fittest company.

 ![landscape](mad/mad2023.png)
 [The 2023 MAD Landscape - Matt Turck at FirstMark](https://mattturck.com/mad2023/#more-1693)